 Silves combines tourism with heritage, culture and gastronomy and with its scenic location set along the banks of the river Arade, within its vast territory of rolling hills, it not only has become a place to visit but also to stay.
 There is a great variety of things to see and to do.

 Obviously and probably first on the list, will be the castle (see highlighted section further down) and just below it is the cathedral (called Sé Catedral de Silves).
 Both are easily reached by car and are well signposted, but if you like a bit of exercise, the best way to visit is walking the steep and narrow roads of the historic centre all the way up!
 The cathedral is the most important Gothic construction in the Algarve with impressive ogival Gothic vaults, it was built in mid-13th-century, most likely on the remains of the old greater mosque.
+If travelling in August, the Silves Medieval Festival takes place from the 10-23 August 2023.
+The entire old town is a giant medieval market, with Silves Castle at the centre of the activities.

 A stroll on the walkway alongside the Arade river is relaxing and it provides you with views of Silves from a different perspective.
 There is ample parking space, a playground and a riverside café.
 The medieval bridge, just opposite the market hall, was the original crossing point over the river, the latter being used by trade ships in ancient times, giving Silves its high importance as capital of the Algarve.